atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 </root>
 ```

-Converting the same XMLs back there are a couple of gotchas:
+Converting this XML back to JSON, there are a couple of gotchas:

 ```json
 {